Skip to the content

 General Math Advisement

 The Cal State LA Center for Interdisciplinary Quantitative Analysis (CINQA) promotes the importance of quantitative analysis in the life sciences.
 CINQA has posted an informative web page on General Mathematics Advisement for all Majors.
-This page provides information on the ELM requirement, alternatives to remedial math courses, college level math requirments, and the calculus sequence.
+This page provides information on the ELM requirement, alternatives to remedial math courses, college level math requirements, and the calculus sequence.

 Quantitative Resources for the Life Sciences